Panagiotis Stamatakis: After Mycenae

 In 1881, he is said to have carried out the clearing of a well on the acropolis of Daulis in Phocis, uncovering a number of Classical vase fragments.
-In 1882, he invited Christos Tsountas, then aged 25, to accompany him on a tour of Boeotia, combatting the illicit trade in antiquities — an event which has been described as the beginning of Tsountas' 'apprenticeship' to Stamatakis.
+In 1882, he invited the future archaeologist Christos Tsountas, then aged 25, to accompany him on a tour of Boeotia, combatting the illicit trade in antiquities – an event which has been described as the beginning of Tsountas's apprenticeship to Stamatakis.
+In 1883, Stamatakis excavated in Thespiai, uncovering 150 stone blocks which he took to be the seats from the city's theatre.